 Twice a year, you will have a supervisory board meeting, which provides a more formal opportunity to discuss your progress and agree your plans for the next six months.

-Within our School of Law, our student Law Society run a number of activities throughout the year that you may wish to be involved in.
+Within our Essex Law School, our student Law Society run a number of activities throughout the year that you may wish to be involved in.

 The Human Rights Clinic of our Human Rights Centre offers you an opportunity to become involved in human rights work.
 In particular, our Litigation Unit allows you to improve your litigation skills while taking part in the design of litigation strategies in a variety of cases, their litigation and the presentation of amicus curiae briefs before national and international courts.
 You also have an opportunity to participate in the work of our Essex Business and Human Rights Project through advocacy and consultancy work, including the preparation of policy documents and contributions to amicus curiae briefs.
 This is particularly recommended if you are taking our pathway in economic relations and human rights.